Bell Labs Technical Journal: History

-The Bell System Technical Journal was published by The Information Department of the American Telephone and Telegraph Company in New York City, on behalf of Western Electric Company and the Associated Companies of the Bell System.
+The Bell System Technical Journal was published by The Information Department of the American Telephone and Telegraph Company in New York City, on behalf of the Western Electric Company and the Associated Companies of the Bell System.
 The first issue was released in July 1922, under the editorship of R. W. King and an eight-member editorial board.
 Its mission was to fill the desire for a technical journal to "collect, print, reprint, and make readily the more important articles" for the electrical communication engineer in a broad array of related disciplines, that were previously scattered in numerous other industry publications.

 From 1922 to 1951, the publication schedule was quarterly.
 It was bimonthly until 1964, and finally produced ten monthly issues per year until the end of 1983, combining the four summer months into two issues in May and July.

-Publication of the journal under the name Bell System Technical Journal ended with Volume 62 by the end of 1983, because of the divestiture of AT&T. Under new organization, publication continued as AT&T Bell Laboratories Technical Journal in 1984 with Volume 63, maintaining the volume sequence numbers established since 1922.
+Publication of the journal under the name Bell System Technical Journal ended with Volume 62 by the end of 1983, because of the divestiture of AT&T. After reorganization, publication continued as the AT&T Bell Laboratories Technical Journal in 1984 with Volume 63, maintaining the volume sequence numbers established since 1922.
 In 1985, Bell Laboratories was removed from the title, resulting in AT&T Technical Journal until 1995 (Volume 74).

 In 1996, the journal was revamped under the name Bell Labs Technical Journal, and publication management was transferred to Wiley Periodicals, Inc., establishing a new volume sequence (Volume 1).